 Third country benchmarks

-As discussed in our previous blog, administrators based outside of the EU have three options (equivalence, recognition and endorsement) to comply with the regulation and allow their benchmarks to be used in the EU beyond 2019.
+As discussed in our previous publication, administrators based outside of the EU have three options (equivalence, recognition and endorsement) to comply with the regulation and allow their benchmarks to be used in the EU beyond 2019.
 Equivalence can only be sought by the NCA of a third country, leaving recognition and endorsement as the two routes available to administrators where equivalence is not available.

 There are challenges with both of these options and when the extension was announced, there were no third country benchmarks included in the ESMA Register.
 Whilst some third country administrators were working to achieve approval by the end of 2019, the expectation was that many would not meet the deadline, therefore limiting the use of their benchmarks in the EU.
 Industry bodies such as ISDA and AFME6 have raised concerns as to whether third country benchmarks as well as highlighting the challenges of the practicability of these routes.